mridul-0741/Callback_Devastators/README.md

 The program is now working properly and is ready for final release.

 Project Manager -

 The program is working properly.
 The developer should now make a GUI for it and prepare the program for the final release.

 Developer-

 The final code of game with integrated GUI has been pushed

+Project Manager -

+The team has done a very good job.
+The program made is fire.
+Developer and Tester have done a very good job.
+Keep it up team.
+And we are looking forward to accept more projects like this and deliver the best program to the user.

+Thank You
+PEACE